danylo-gavrylovskyi/SyncV/README.md

 ## Getting Started

-These instructions will help you set up and run the WatchTogether application on your local machine.
+These instructions will help you set up and run the SyncV application on your local machine.

 ### Starting the Server